Back to Top Down To Bottom

 Blood Brothers

-We stood by each other's side, each one fightin' one for the other
+We stood side by side each one fightin' for the other

 Now the hardness of this world slowly grinds your dreams away